Crown Minerals Act 1991

 - The Crown Minerals (Royalties for Petroleum) Regulations 2013 set out rates and provisions for the payment of royalties on petroleum production from initial permits granted after 24 May 2013.
 These regulations also set out royalty statement and royalty return requirements for all petroleum permit holders.

 - The Crown Minerals (Petroleum) Regulations 2007 specify information permit/licence holders must supply.
-They will be amended on 24 May 2013 by the Crown Minerals (Petroleum) Amendment Regulations 2013.
+These were amended on 24 May 2013.

 - The Crown Minerals (Petroleum Fees) Regulations 2006 outline fees payable for petroleum under the Crown Minerals Act 1991.